loutr/archsys-shell/README.md

   - move to the appropriate folder and seek all matching files (potentially in sub-directories);
   - perform the actual expansion in the string, namely allocating a new string with an appropriate size and adding the results of the previous search.

+3. I did not implement `jobs`.

+4. I did not implement variables.
+I believe an appropriate way to do it would be to change the lexer and make it detect words of the form `<word1>=<word2>` and mark them separately.
+Some of these words may not be variables declaration, like in `ls --color=auto`.
+Thus, the parser should be modified to detect that and create a separate category, like `C_VAR`, that could be executed as a direct call to `setenv`.
+No further expansion processing is required, because `wordexp` already handles it (as a consequence, already-existing variables are expanded correctly without any additional work).

 ## Notes for myself
 Unmatched characters in the lexer end up, *sooner or later* being displayed in the buffer, which is very